 So photographers and magazines are best served by a contract that can be put in place for a couple years at a time (which allows for last-minute projects) and is scaleable (to account for variations in the amount of time required, expenses and the number and size of the pictures used).
 After all, it’s reasonable to charge less for a project that takes a day to complete vs. one that takes a month.
 It’s reasonable to charge less for a project that you can do alone in your back yard with a fill card than one that you have to take a crew of 7 and a dozen cases of rental equipment to Tunisia for.
 And it’s reasonable to charge less for a 1/4-page photo inside the magazine than a cover and 10 pages in the well.

 The day rate vs. space structure takes all of these variables into account.
 The day rate is a minimum guarantee that compensates the photographer for his time on the project.
 It tends to be fairly modest, to accommodate small projects that won’t have a big presence in the magazine.
 The space rate comes into effect only when the magazine ends up using multiple or large pictures.
 The expenses are what they are.
 The structure nicely scales from small assignments that the publication can have done inexpensively, while incentivizing the photographer to produce a lot of great pictures.
 And it minimizes the need to renegotiate after the fact, when the final piece in the magazine is different than imagined.

-Here is our standard day vs. space agreement:
+Here is our standard day vs. space agreement (click to enlarge):